 Chassagne Montrachet 1er Cru ‘Embazees’ – Chartron & Trebuchet

-A very elegant and restrained 1er Cru Chassagne Montrachet.
-2017 was the largest harvest since 2009 and the wines have considerable aromatic appeal and early accessibility, along with the balance and weight for at least mid-term aging.
+A very elegant and restrained 1er Cru Chassagne Montrachet, although the wines have considerable aromatic appeal and accessibility along with the balance and weight for at least mid-term aging.

 Average age of Chattrons & Trebuchet’s 1er Cru vines is 50 years; winemaking is a traditional vinification in French oak barrels with complete malolactic fermentation.

 A nose of citrus and candied lemon with these appearing again on the palate as flavours with notes of stone fruits, almonds, honey and vanilla.
 An ample and generous wine with a nice mineral finish.

 Domaine Jean Chartron has owned Premier and Grands Cru vineyards in Puligny-Montrachet since 1859.
 In 1984 Jean-René Chartron and Louis Trébuchet, a manager of a wine trading company, founded the Maison Chartron et Trébuchet.